raydelvecchio/lazytorch/README.md

 3. Two `Value` objects A and B are added together.
 4. The resulting value of a forward pass (calculation of addition) is returned as another `Value` object C.
 5. The backward function for addition is set as the `_backprop` value on the output C. This backward function is where we define how to calculate gradients of the `Value` A as well as the `Value` B for addition (if we were not doing addition, it'd be for the other operation).
 The backward function also applies the gradient updates to both `Value` A and B. We must update the gradients of both to track the operation so they can flow through the chain rule during backpropagation.
 6. The `_dependents` set of the output C is updated to be the `Value` A as well as the `Value` B. This is because both `Value` objects are responsible for calculating each other's gradient.
 This step builds the computation graph so we can track where each output came from, with the operations themselves as the nodes and the `Value`s as the edges pretty much.
+During backprop, A and B "depend" on C to receive gradients from upstream.
-7. We decide we want to find the gradients, so we call `.backward()` on the final output `Value` C.
+7. We decide we want to find the gradients, so we call `.backprop()` on the final output `Value` C.
 8. Starting with `Value` C, we use depth-first search to construct a list, from first operation -> last operation, of `Value` objects.
 This list represents all `Value` objects in the order they were used to perform the calculations that result in C, in this case, addition.
 9. We set the gradient of C to be = 1.
 This must occur before backprop calculation, since we use this gradient in it.
 We are calculating all gradients with respect to the final output, which in this case is C, so this makes sense.
 In a deep learning scenario, this final output is typically the loss obtained from forward prop!
 10. We reverse the depth-first list of `Value` objects, so it is now from last operated `Value` -> first operated `Value`.
 Iterating through this list, we call each `_backprop` function in each `Value`, which was set in step 5.
-Again, this represents the gradient calculation / setting of each gradient for the last operation occurring on the `Value`.
-This step is equivalent to calculating the chain rule.
+Again, this represents the gradient calculation / setting of each gradient for the last operation occurring on the `Value`. ***This step is equivalent to calculating the chain rule.***
 11. To access the gradients of A, B, and C, all with respect to C, you will access `[A | B | C].gradient` to see it!

 ### Example Usage and Gradient Calculation: